 The AD7712 is a complete analog front end for low frequency measurement applications.
-The device has two analog input channels and accepts either low level signals directly from a transducer or high level $(\pm 4 \times V{REF})$ signals and outputs a serial digital word.
+The device has two analog input channels and accepts either low level signals directly from a transducer or high level $(\pm 4 \times V{REF})$ signals, and outputs a serial digital word.
 It employs a sigma-delta conversion technique to realize up to 24 bits of no missing codes performance.
 The low level input signal is applied to a proprietary programmable gain front end based around an analog modulator.
 The high level analog input is attenuated before being applied to the same modulator.
 The modulator output is processed by an on-chip digital filter.
-The first notch of this digital filter can be programmed via the on-chip control register allowing adjustment of the filter cutoff and settling time.
+The first notch of this digital filter can be programmed via the on-chip control register, allowing adjustment of the filter cutoff and settling time.

 Normally, one of the channels will be used as the main channel with the second channel used as an auxiliary input to periodically measure a second voltage.
-The part can be operated from a single supply (by tying the $V{SS}$ pin to AGND) provided that the input signals on the low level analog input are more positive than -30~mV.
-By taking the $V{SS}$ pin negative, the part can convert signals down to $-V{REF}$ on this low level input.
+The part can be operated from a single supply (by tying the V{SS} pin to AGND), provided that the input signals on the low level analog input are more positive than -30 mV.
+By taking the V{SS} pin negative, the part can convert signals down to -V{REF} on this low level input.
 This low level input, as well as the reference input, features differential input capability.

-The AD7712 is ideal for use in smart, microcontroller-based systems.
-Input channel selection, gain settings and signal polarity can be configured in software using the bidirectional serial
+The AD7712 is ideal for use in smart, microcontroller based systems.
+Input channel selection, gain settings, and signal polarity can be configured in software using the bidirectional serial

-\Protected by U.S. Patent No. 5,134,401.
+Protected by U.S. Patent No. 5,134,401.

-REV. E
+REV. F

 Information furnished by Analog Devices is believed to be accurate and reliable.
-However, no responsibility is assumed by Analog Devices for its use, nor for any infringements of patents or other rights of third parties which may result from its use.
+However, no responsibility is assumed by Analog Devices for its use, nor for any infringements of patents or other rights of third parties that may result from its use.
 No license is granted by implication or otherwise under any patent or patent rights of Analog Devices.
+Trademarks and registered trademarks are the property of their respective owners.